RiazSamir/Adversary-Simulation-Detection-Lab/README.md

 ### **Attacker Machine**

 **Lab Use:**

 The attacker machine was used to simulate malicious activity within the lab network.
 This helped generate realistic network traffic and security events for detection and analysis.

-**Disclaimer:** The attacker machine was used purely for simulating malicious activity within an isolated lab environment to test visibility and detections.
-No offensive actions or exploitation steps are demonstrated or shared in this documentation.

 **Configuration**